Calamos Supports Greece

 King Charles speaks of his profound admiration for Greece in Athens in March 2021.
 Credit: Greek Presidency

-His most recent visit was in March 2021 when he attended celebrations for the bicentenary of the Greek War of Independence.
+His Majesty has visited Greece several times, the most recent being in March 2021, when he attended the bicentennial of the Greek War of Independence celebrations.

 During a speech at the Presidential Mansion in Athens, he paid a touching tribute to the historic ties between the U.K. and Greece.